trulstveoy/SpamOrHamES/readme.md

 Label/text is separated by tab.
 Each line is separated by newline.

 ###Hints:
-1. The messages in the file have the structure label/tekst.
+1. The messages in the file have the structure label/text.
 We can use the ES6-feature destructuring.
 2. To read from file we'll use Node's file system module called 'fs'.
 It can be imported using the ES6 module syntax.
 Use the "import * as"-syntax.
-3. The specific function on the file system module is readFileSync(filePath, 'utf-8') which will return the content of the file as string.
+3. The function we'll use on the fs-module is named readFileSync(filePath, 'utf-8') which will return the content of the file as string.
 4. We can get the running folder from Node by using the global variable __dirname.
 5. To concatinate a path we can use the function `path.join(__dirname, filename)` located in Node's path module.